 Occupational Work Experience (196)

-Occupational Work Experience Education allows students to earn college credit on-the-job by learning or improving knowledge or skills related to one of the college's occupational disciplines.
-This allows the student to practice discipline-specific occupational learning in a job related to a potential educational or occupational goal.
+Occupational Work Experience Education allows students to earn college credit on-the-job by learning or improving knowledge or skills related to their educational or occupational goals.
+This allows the student to practice discipline-specific occupational learning in a job related to one of the college's programs of study.
 Students can work in either paid or unpaid (internship) positions.
 Occupational Work Experience courses can be found under a variety of different occupational disciplines, from Administration of Justice (ADJ 196) to Welding (WLD 196)*.

 The student's work must be related to the 196 course (e.g., if enrolled in Business (BUS) 196, a student must be working in a business setting, and his or her objectives will be business-related).
 The objectives students create for themselves need to be "college level".
 Students can earn from 1-8 units, and up to 16 units can be applied to the Associate Degree and transferred to most CSUs.